 There will be no storage facilities for fuel, chemicals, chemical or industrial wastes or biodegradable raw materials.
 Nor will there be any discharge of liquid, gaseous or solid materials.
-All natural materials will be used for insect control on the plants.

 (3) Aquifer Protection: If the site is located within the Town Aquifer Protection Area, a positive finding by the Board that the proposed plan will not adversely affect the aquifer is required.

-The site is located within the Town Aquifer Protection Area; the proposed uses will not adversely affect the aquifer.
+The site is not located within the Town Aquifer Protection Area.